-Since the condition affects the joints, the temporomandibular joint (or TMJ) needs to be closely examined to confirm that rheumatoid arthritis is present.
+Since the condition affects the joints, issues with the temporomandibular joint (or TMJ) could be a sign of rheumatoid arthritis.
 This condition can also cause inflammation that damages the glands that secrete salivary fluids, leading to chronic dry mouth.
 Other symptoms include cavities, difficulty eating, tooth loss, and oral ulcers.

 Have you had a dental visit recently?
-By scheduling a visit with a Richardson dentist today, you can gain the peace of mind that no systemic diseases are present!
+By scheduling an appointment with a Richardson dentist today, you can confirm your oral and overall health are A-Okay!

 About the Author

 Dr. David Nguyen earned his DDS degree from the University of Maryland School of Dentistry.
-He offers preventive treatments and oral exams of all ages, ensuring that no underlying conditions are causing oral health issues you may be experiencing.
-To learn more about his practice, contact him through his website.
+He offers preventive treatments and oral exams for all ages, ensuring that no underlying conditions are causing oral health issues patients may be experiencing.
+To learn more about overall health problems that could be affecting your mouth, contact him through his website.